HaloDAO/lending-market-v1/README.md

 ### Mainnet fork deployment via Docker

-You can deploy HaloDAO Lending Market in a forked Mainnet chain using Hardhat built-in fork feature:
+You can deploy Xave Finance Lending Market in a forked Mainnet chain using Hardhat built-in fork feature:

 ```
 docker-compose run contracts-env npm run aave:fork:main
 ```

-### Deploy HaloDAO Lending Market into a Mainnet Fork via console with Docker
+### Deploy Xave Finance Lending Market into a Mainnet Fork via console with Docker

-You can deploy HaloDAO Lending Market into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.
+You can deploy Xave Finance Lending Market into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.

 Run the console in Mainnet fork mode: